aportela/esp32-server-dashboard/README.md

 If you want to add more dashboards and the current limit is not enough (currently 8, defined in src/display/DashboardItemType.hpp) you just have to modify the MAX_DASHBOARDS tag and recompile the project

-The list of supported block types (some are not supported on all operating systems) corresponds to these values ​​(defined in the src/display/DashboardItemType.hpp file):
+The list of supported block types corresponds to these values ​​(defined in the src/display/DashboardItemType.hpp file):

 | TYPE               | VALUE | NOTES                                                                                   |
 | ------------------ | ----- | --------------------------------------------------------------------------------------- |